How to set up Port Forwarding with Deco?

-Launch the Deco app, tap the Settings icon at the bottom right corner.
+Launch the Deco app, tap the Menu icon at the bottom right corner.

 Choose Port Forwarding.

-Tap the + icon at the bottom right corner.
+Tap Create or the Add icon at the upper right corner.

 Choose a Service Type, type in the Service Name, and tap Internal IP to select a device you want to open ports for, then type in its External Port and Internal Port (Service Port).
 Tap Done.